Student Disciplinary Regulations (Code of Conduct)

 In order to provide an impartial hearing, each panel member selected for an SCHB Hearing will be queried for conflicts of interest or potential bias.
 Based upon the disclosure, the OSC Administrator may reject the panel member and select a new one.
 If a panel member discloses a conflict of interest or potential bias, and the individual is not rejected, the disclosure will be made available to the accused student and the complainant or student/campus organization.

 Whether there is a disclosure or not, the accused student, complainant or student/campus organization may request removal of members of the hearing board for reasons of bias.
 Such requests, including the reasons for it, should be made as early as possible to the OSC Administrator, but no later than 5:00 p.m. of the business day prior to the hearing.
 If there is a change in the composition of the hearing board after issuance of the notice of the hearing, the student or student/campus organization may request removal of the new board members at the opening of the hearing.
 The chair of the hearing board will make decisions regarding removal, unless the student is requesting removal of the chair.
 Where there is a request to remove the chair, and the chair does not voluntarily remove themselves, the Dean of Students will decide whether removal is warranted.
+Any challenge to board members or a chair may result in a delay in the hearing to identify a replacement.

 After issuance of a formal complaint or notice of the SCHB hearing, the accused and the complainant may review the documents to be presented at the hearing (in the OSC only) and the case summary evidence prepared by the OSC.
 The accused and the complainant may suggest the names of witnesses to be called during the hearing.
 The case summary will indicate the following information: